We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 That is why something that in our gardens might look like a nothing-special, common weed is almost a treasure here.
 Especially as these plants are growing in rather difficult conditions – in summer the sand of the dunes might for a short while become 50°C.

 Alongside regular grass, it is possible to find some more interesting herbs, such as Helichrysum Italicum, which is sometimes called the curry plant.

 It can be used to speed up the healing of wounds, scratches and any other bruises and the extract from the flowers enhances the secretion of digestive juices.

 So discovering it there made us think that maybe we should start collecting the materials and ideas for writing a book called “Herbal Teas for Hikers”.

 To do that, of course, we would first need to test all those teas, which is why we might have a position of a guinea pig.
 Any volunteers?

 As it was really windy, we were happy that we had our rain sleeves with us, as it made it possible for us to enjoy taking pictures.
 This rain sleeve was great protection for the camera and the lens against the ever-present sand, which was blown by the wind in all directions.
 It is fine and even necessary (it comes with the sense of being there) to have it in your shoes, pockets or your backpack.
 But the camera and the lenses are extremely sensitive.

 The warmth of the water in the Baltic Sea is a very subjective matter: if the water is below 16°C, I prefer to enjoy the sea just by looking at it; there were a few daredevils, however, who went for a swim.

-A few thousand years old spit may one day disappear, as the land is not very broad and the Baltic Sea is constantly encroaching on it.
+A few thousand years old spits may one day disappear, as the land is not very broad and the Baltic Sea is constantly encroaching on it.
 So perhaps, if you want to enjoy the sea and the sand of the Lithuanian Sahara, you should hurry with your vacation there.
-For more information about the park you can check here.
+For more information about the park, you can check here.